h3l333/Jeremys-CCNA-Course/day_1_quiz.md

 ---
 <br>

-Cisco ASA (Adaptive Security Appliance) is a network security device designed to protect networks from malicious traffic, providing stateful firewall capabilities and, with additional services, intrusion detection and prevention.
+>CISCO ASA (Adaptive Security Appliance) is a network security device designed to protect networks from malicious traffic, providing stateful firewall capabilities and, with additional services, intrusion detection and prevention.

-Cisco Integrated Services Router (ISR): Functions mainly as a router but also provides security and switching services.
+>CISCO INTEGRATED SERVICES ROUTER (ISR): Functions mainly as a router but also provides security and switching services.
 It provides switching services by interconnecting devices within a LAN.

-Cisco Firepower: Cisco Firepower is a next-generation firewall which provides security for a local network.
+>CISCO FIREPOWER: Cisco Firepower is a next-generation firewall which provides security for a local network.

-Cisco Catalyst: functions as a switch primarly.
+>CISCO CATALYST: functions as a switch primarly.

 All hosts are nodes but not all nodes are hosts, since nodes also include devices such as routers and switches which are not endpoints